DNS Lookups Were Timing Out Randomly in Kubernetes

 echo "net.netfilter.nf_conntrack_tcp_timeout_time_wait=30" >> /etc/sysctl.conf

-Updated HTTP client config in applications:
+Updated the HTTP client config in our applications:

 # Before: New connection for every request